samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You conjure a mass of sticky webbing at a point within range.
 The webs fill a 20-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) there for the duration.
 The webs are [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain), and the area within them is [Lightly Obscured](/sources/dnd/free-rules/rules-glossary#LightlyObscured).

-If the webs aren’t anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the web collapses on itself, and the spell ends at the start of your next turn.
+If the webs aren't anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the web collapses on itself, and the spell ends at the start of your next turn.
 Webs layered over a flat surface have a depth of 5 feet.

 The first time a creature enters the webs on a turn or starts its turn there, it must succeed on a Dexterity saving throw or have the [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition while in the webs or until it breaks free.